ga-curriculum/intro-to-javascript-functions/arrow-functions/README.md

 }
 ```

-Arrow function expressions offer a more concise syntax compared to function expressions.
+Arrow function expressions offer a more concise syntax compared to function expressions while using many of the same patterns.
 We can leave off the function keyword entirely when composing them.
 Here's a breakdown:

 ![The syntax of a arrow function expression](./assets/arrow-function-expression-syntax.png)